Ultra-high-voltage electricity transmission in China: UHV transmission worldwide

-UHV transmission and a number of UHVAC circuits have already been constructed in different parts of the world.
+UHVAC circuits have long been in use in many parts of the world.
 For example, 2,362 km of 1,150 kV circuits were built in the former USSR, and 427 km of 1,000 kV AC circuits have been developed in Japan (Kita-Iwaki powerline).
 Experimental lines of various scales are also found in many countries.
 However, most of these lines are currently operating at lower voltage due to insufficient power demand or other reasons.
-There are fewer examples of UHVDC.
-Although there are plenty of ±500 kV (or below) circuits around the world, the only operative circuits above this threshold are the Hydro-Québec's electricity transmission system at 735 kV AC (since 1965, 11 422 km long in 2018) and Itaipu ±600 kV project in Brazil.

-In Russia, construction work on a 2400 km long bipolar ±750 kV DC line, the HVDC Ekibastuz–Centre started in 1978 but it was never finished.
-In USA at the beginning of the 1970s a 1333 kV powerline was planned from Celilo Converter Station to Hoover Dam.
-For this purpose a short experimental powerline near Celilo Converter Station was built, but the line to Hoover Dam was never built.
+In 2015, State Grid Corporation of China proposed the Global Energy Interconnection, a long-term proposal to develop globally integrated smart grids and ultra high voltage transmission networks to connect over 80 countries.
+The idea is supported by CCP general secretary Xi Jinping and his leadership in attempting to develop support in various internal forums, including UN bodies.

 Reasons for UHV transmission in China

-China's decision to go for UHV transmission is based on the fact that energy resources are far away from the load centers.
-The majority of the hydropower resources are in the west, and coal is in the northwest, but huge loadings are in the east and south.
+China's focus on UHV transmission is based on the fact that energy resources are far away from the load centers.
+The majority of the hydropower resources are in the west, and coal is in the northwest, but huge loads are in the east and south.
 To reduce transmission losses to a manageable level, UHV transmission is a logical choice.
 As the State Grid Corporation of China announced at the 2009 International Conference on UHV Power Transmission in Beijing, China will invest RMB 600 billion (approximately US$88 billion) into UHV development between now and 2020.

 Implementation of the UHV grid enables the construction of newer, cleaner, more efficient power generation plants far from population centers.
 Older power plants along the coast will be retired.
 This will lower the total current amount of pollution, as well as the pollution felt by citizens within urban dwellings.
 The use of large central power plants providing electric heating are also less polluting than individual boilers used for winter heating in many northern households.
 The UHV grid will aid China's plan of electrification and decarbonization, and enable integration of renewable energy by removing the transmission bottleneck that is currently limiting expansions in wind and solar generation capacity whilst further developing the market for long-range electric vehicles in China.

 UHV circuits completed or under construction

-As of 2021, the operational UHV circuits are:
+As of 2023, the operational UHV circuits are:

 The under-construction/In preparation UHV lines are: